web3-security-class/web3-security-class.github.io/index.md

 They hold the potential to streamline the management of digital assets in diverse use-cases with wide-ranging economic and societal ramifications, including auctions, financial contracts, elections, trading platforms, and permission management.

+**How can we make smart contracts more secure, bug free, and trustworthy?**  <br>
+In this course we will learn various techniques for program security and how they apply to the Web3.0 domain.
+The fundamentals of this course have roots in program analysis, testing, and formal verification.
+The advent of Web3.0 provides an exciting new application for these techniques.
+Smart contracts often hold funds and are frequent surfaces of attack.
+The cost of a bug in the Web3.0 domain is often massive and difficult to revert.
+In this course we will learn the foundations of program analysis while getting hands on experience in finding bugs and verifying correctness of smart contracts.

 <br>
 Instructor